Meet Brad Jenks

 CTCU partner Investment Consultant, Brad Jenks has a conservative investment approach, but more importantly, he listens carefully to understand your financial goals and assesses your current situation.
 Brad offers access to an assortment of quality, non proprietary investment choices to fit every investor's needs.

 Brad's service does not end there.
 He maintains a constant commitment to putting you first by keeping your goals in focus, staying in contact with you during changing market conditions and making investment adjustments as conditions warrant.

-As an active member in the Gurnee community, Brad has provided sound investment advice for over 10 years.
+As an active member in the Gurnee community, Brad has provided sound investment advice since 1994.
 Brad's services are offered through LPL Financial, the nation's leading independent brokerage firm without proprietary investment products.
 LPL provides investment advice and access to products from many of the nation's leading investment companies.

 Step 1: Open an IRA with Community Trust Investment Services